 Step 4: Execute Your Plan

-All leading retail brokers offer demo accounts where you can practice your trading or investment strategies without risking real money.
-Allow at least 3 months to test and refine your trading system.
+All retail brokers offer demo accounts where you can practice trading strategies without risking real money.
+Most people allow at least a few months to test and refine their trading techniques.

 The longer your “test window”, the more likely you’ll be to encounter typical market conditions.
-Many new traders make the mistake of diving headlong into real trading without testing their strategy sufficiently well under a range of market phases.
+Some make the mistake of going into real trading without testing their strategy sufficiently well under a range of market conditions.

-Warning A common mistake is testing a strategy during a strongly trending market.
-When the trend breaks -as they do, the strategy generally falls to pieces.
-Understanding market phases and cycles can be an expensive learning curve.
+Warning: A common mistake is testing a strategy during a strongly trending market.
+When the trend breaks, the strategy generally under performs.
+For most strategies, different market phases and cycles will produce very different results.

-Developing a workable trading system can take a lot of time and perseverance.
-Money management should be an integral part of your plan.
-Good money management ensures that your account isn’t exposed to too much risk and that a few trading losses won’t be enough to wipe you out early on in the game.
+Developing a workable trading system takes time and perseverance.
+Money management should be part of the plan.
+This ensures that the account isn’t exposed to too much risk and that a few trading losses won’t be enough to empty the entire account.

-Start your system with smaller trades Given the massive leverage that many brokers offer, it can be tempting to start with big, “bet the farm” type trades that will hopefully earn spectacular returns.
-Don’t fall into this trap.
-Start with small trades (a micro or nano account is best) and only expose a fraction of your trading capital at any time.
+Start with smaller trades: Given the high leverage that many brokers offer, it can be tempting to start with big trades that will hopefully earn equally big returns.
+However it’s safer to start with smaller position sizes (a micro or nano account) and only expose a fraction of your total funds at any time.

 No plan is perfect.
-It’s almost certain that your trading plan will need tweaking and refinement as you gain more experience and encounter different market cycles.
+It’s almost certain that a trading plan will need tweaking and refinement as you gain more experience and encounter different market cycles.

 For some, a 1-2% return per month would be spectacular.
 For others, it would be a dismal failure.

-One mistake people often make is to stick with a plan even when it’s not working.
-Over the short term of days, to weeks it may be impossible to tell the difference between market noise, and a trading/investment plan that’s not working.
+Over the short term of days, to weeks it may be impossible to tell the difference between market fluctuations, and an approach that’s not working.

-For this reason, you need to give it time to “pan out”.
+For this reason, it is necessary to give it enough time.
 Review your P&L over weekly, monthly and quarterly periods.
-Do this objectively and revise and rework your plan until it is “consistently” profitable.
+Do this objectively and revise and rework your plan until it is profitable.

+Professionals will typically seek small but consistent profits rather than chasing big, one-off wins that may end in disaster.
 Keep in mind, just a 1.75% return per month compounded would be nearly 23% return per year.
-With this return it doesn’t take long for the “snowball” to gather momentum.
+It then won’t take long for profits to gather momentum.